asorenson20/CoinAlert/index.md

 ### CoinAlert Support

 Reach out to the developer as listed in App Store Connect for any questions or concerns during the vetting process.
+Contact email is coinalertspro@gmail.com

 ### GitHub Support